Do you know how to transform negative thoughts that stick around despite your best efforts to ignore them?

 However, if the thought just can’t be turned away from, it’s often easier and much more effective to face the fear directly in order to neutralize it.

-After all, the only reason why a negative thought will stick around is because you have an emotional charge attached to it.
+After all, the only reason why a negative thought will stick around is that you have an emotional charge attached to it.
 If you can neutralize the emotional charge, you will find yourself much more able to drop the thought.

 As you probably already know, we only hold on to fears because they are fearful.